 I now offer my services as a personal chef cooking and preparing dishes for others in Greater Phoenix.
 Check out more details here on this website and contact me for a customized quote if you are looking for any of these services.

 Cooking for others and planning delicious meals for people to enjoy around the table is my purpose.
 Having customers be excited by discovering new food and wine favorites is my goal.
-I hope I get the chance to share some of my culinary creations with you.
+I hope I get the chance to share some of my culinary creations and offerings with you.
 Thank you so much for your interest!